 Fighting online mystery shopper scams

 The organization also raises awareness among service providers and business consumers regarding best practices.
-The MSPA has 450 member companies worldwide and offers SMB owners free access to a search tool for reputable mystery shopper companies, which can be filtered by need and region.
+The MSPA has 450 member companies worldwide and offers SMB owners free access to a search tool for reputable mystery shopper companies, with filters for need and region.

-Online feedback from customers is valuable, but it’s not the only way – or even the best way – to find out how your business functions when you’re not there.
+Online customer feedback is valuable, but it’s not the only way – or even the best way – to find out how your business functions when you’re not there.
 Assuming you complete your due diligence when selecting a mystery shopper company, these professional services can provide you with the detailed insight you need to make better process and hiring decisions.